phpredis/phpredis/README.markdown

 ### lTrim, listTrim
 -----
-Trims an existing list so that it will contain only a specified range of elements.
+_**Description**_: Trims an existing list so that it will contain only a specified range of elements.

 ##### *Parameters*
 *key*